Andre-lab/evodock/README.md

 If using Symmetric Protein-Protein docking these additional packages must be installed:
 * MAFFT (https://mafft.cbrc.jp/alignment/software/) (can be installed with Anaconda/brew/apt)
 * mpi4py and its requirements (https://mpi4py.readthedocs.io/en/stable/install.html) (can be install with Anaconda/pip)
 * Specifc PyRosetta branch.
-Bbtain a license as previously.
+Obtain a license as previously.
 Then download the following wheel file from [Coming soon].
 Then run:

 ```console
 pip install [coming soon]